Standing Committees

 Mandate

-The Membership Committee will determine benefits the SRS provides, to allow maximum membership values all the while increasing membership revenue.
-The Committee will find methods to recognize Members’ contributions and excellence while implementing novel strategies to engage the non-member sleep research community.
+The Membership Committee will determine benefits the SRS provide, to allow maximum membership values all the while increasing membership revenue.
+The Committee will find methods to recognize Members’ contributions and excellence while implementing novel strategies to engage the member and non-member sleep research community.

 Mandate